Veterinary Physiotherapy

 • 1st Class BSc (Hons) Veterinary Physiotherapy

-• Member of IRVAP
+• Member of IRVAP, AHPR, FHEA

 • Katie feels very strongly that we must continue to contribute to scientific research to ensure we are using evidence-based approaches to animal care and rehabilitation.
 She intends to publish her own research that she completed using the zebris canidgait treadmill.
 This study looked into the affect of different restraint devices on ground reaction forces.